 Long-Term Drug Rehab

-Before you enroll in a drug treatment program, there are a few critical questions you should ask to make sure that your care will be safe and effective, including:
+Many people who are facing the opportunity of addiction treatment have no previous experience with this kind of care, and they might not know what kinds of drug rehab questions to ask when checking out programs.
+Before enrolling in a drug treatment program, there are a few critical questions individuals and their families should ask to make sure that the care will be safe and effective, including:

 - Does the program meet the licensing requirements of the state?

-- Is the facility staffed by credentialed and well-educated medical personnel, therapists, social workers, nutritionists and case managers?
+- Do credentialed, well-educated medical personnel, therapists, social workers, nutritionists and case managers staff the facility?

 - Does the facility offer a full range of recovery services, such as individual therapy, family counseling, peer groups, 12-step programming and recreational therapy?